YangFei9606/yangfei.github.io/_pages/about.md

 </div>

 # 🎖 Honors and Awards
-- *2022.09* The University of Adelaide Graduation Valedictorian.
+- *2022.09* The University of Adelaide, Graduation Valedictorian.
 [My Speech](https://www.bilibili.com/video/BV1P14y1a7XW/?spm_id_from=333.999.0.0&vd_source=400c7ffb0cc1ed249e8a7566f50e331b)
-- *2022.07* The University of Adelaide Dean’s Commendation of Doctoral Thesis Excellence.
+- *2022.07* The University of Adelaide, Dean’s Commendation of Doctoral Thesis Excellence.
-- *2021.09* Institute of Engineering and Technology Presentin10 "Digital Electronics" Scetion, Top 3 Finalists.
+- *2021.09* Institute of Engineering and Technology, Presentin10 "Digital Electronics" Section, Top 3 Finalists.
-- *2021.05* The University of Adelaide Faculty of ECMS HDR Students Travel Scholarship.
+- *2021.05* The University of Adelaide, Faculty of ECMS HDR Students Travel Scholarship.
 - *2020.12* International Symposium of Information and Knowledge Management 2020, Best Presentation Award.
-- *2020.04* The University of Adelaide Frank Perry Scholarship.
+- *2020.04* The University of Adelaide, Frank Perry Scholarship.
-- *2019.11* Institute of Engineering and Technology Presentation Around The World 2019 South Australia & Northern Territory, State Runner-Up.
+- *2019.11* Institute of Engineering and Technology Presentation Around The World 2019: South Australia & Northern Territory, State Runner-Up.
-- *2019.10* Institute of Engineering and Technology Presentation Around The World 2019 South Australia & Northern Territory, Audience's Choice.
+- *2019.10* Institute of Engineering and Technology Presentation Around The World 2019: South Australia & Northern Territory, Audience's Choice.
-- *2019.10* Institute of Engineering and Technology Presentation Around The World 2019 South Australia & Northern Territory, Student Winner.
+- *2019.10* Institute of Engineering and Technology Presentation Around The World 2019: South Australia & Northern Territory, Student Winner.
-- *2019.01* The University of Adelaide Faculty of ECMS Divisional Scholarship.
+- *2019.01* The University of Adelaide, Faculty of ECMS Higher Degree by Research (HDR) Divisional Scholarship.

 # 📖 Educations
 - *2019.02 - 2022.07*, The University of Adelaide, School of Electrical and Electronic Engineering, Doctor of Philosophy.
 - *2014.09 - 2018.06*, Harbin Institute of Technology, School of Astronautics, Bachelor of Enginerring.

 # 💬 Invited Talks
+If you want to invite me to have a talk, I would be really happy.

 # 💻 Working experience
 - *2023.01 - 2023.06*, Research Assistant, Tsinghua University, China.
 (Full-time)